 Securities legislation requires the disclosure of the compensation received by each Named Executive Officer ("NEO") of the Corporation for the three (3) most recently completed financial years.
-"Named Executive Officer" is defined by the legislation to mean: (i) each of the Chief Executive Officer and Chief Financial Officer of the Corporation, regardless of the amount of compensation of that individual; (ii) each of the three (3) most highly compensated executive officers of the Corporation, including any of its subsidiaries, or individuals acting or in a similar capacity, other than the Chief Executive Officer and Chief Financial Officer, who were serving as executive officers at the end of the most recently completed financial year and whose total compensation and bonus exceeds \$150,000; and (iii) any additional individual for whom disclosure would have been provided under (ii) but for the fact that the individual was not serving as an executive officer of the Corporation or its subsidiaries at the end of the most recently completed financial year end of the Corporation or its subsidiaries at the end of the most recently completed financial year end of the Corporation or its subsidiaries at the end of the most recently completed financial year end of the Corporation or its subsidiaries at the end of the most recently completed financial year end of the Corporation or its subsidiaries at the end of the most recently completed financial year end of the Corporation.
+"Named Executive Officer" is defined by the legislation to mean: (i) each of the Chief Executive Officer and Chief Financial Officer of the Corporation, regardless of the amount of compensation of that individual; (ii) each of the three (3) most highly compensated executive officers of the Corporation, including any of its subsidiaries, or individuals acting or in a similar capacity, other than the Chief Executive Officer and Chief Financial Officer, who were serving as executive officers at the end of the most recently completed financial year and whose total compensation and bonus exceeds \$150,000; and (iii) any additional individual for whom disclosure would have been provided under (ii) but for the fact that the individual was not serving as an executive officer of the Corporation or its subsidiaries at the end of the most recently completed financial year end of the Corporation.